eslint/eslint/docs/src/rules/no-fallthrough.md

 ## Options

-This rule has an object option for exceptions:
+This rule has an object option:

 * Set the `commentPattern` option to a regular expression string to change the test for intentional fallthrough comment.

-* Set the `allowEmptyCase` option to true to allow empty `case` intentionally.
+* Set the `allowEmptyCase` option to `true` to allow empty cases regardless of the layout.By default, this rule does not require a fallthrough comment after an empty `case` only if the empty `case` and the next `case` are on the same line or on consecutive lines.

 ### commentPattern